seghil/OpenCavity/opencavity/Docs/tutorial2.rst

 .. _tuto2-using-g1g2-label

-System defenition using g1, g2 parameters
+System definition using g1, g2 parameters
 =========================================

-g1 and g2 parameters are usually used to study the stability of resonators, they are defined as `g1=1-Lc/R1, g2=1-Lc/R2`. the resonator is sable if
+g1 and g2 parameters are usually used to study the stability of resonators, they are defined as `g1=1-Lc/R1, g2=1-Lc/R2`. the resonator is sable if 0<g1*g2 <1.
-0<g1*g2 <1.
 The global ABCD matrix of a the resonator can be written in terms of g1, g2 as follows:

 .. math: